JEdward7777/js-translation-helps-proxy/docs/STDIO_SERVER.md

 ### 3. Restart Your MCP Client

-Restart Claude Desktop or your MCP client to load the new server.
+Restart Claude Desktop or your MCP client to load the new configuration.
+The client will now **launch the process on-demand** when it needs to use translation tools.

 ## Configuration